Radiation injury is damage to tissues caused by exposure to ionizing radiation.

 Which syndrome develops, its severity, and its rate of progression depend on the radiation dose.
 As the dose increases, symptoms develop earlier, progress more rapidly (for example, from prodromal symptoms to the various organ system syndromes), and become more severe.

 The severity and time course of the early symptoms are fairly consistent from person to person for a given amount of radiation exposure.
-Thus, doctors often can estimate a person's radiation exposure from the timing, nature, and severity of the early symptoms.
+Thus, doctors can often estimate a person's radiation exposure based on the timing, nature, and severity of the early symptoms.
+However, the presence of injuries, burns, or severe anxiety can complicate this estimate.

 The hematopoietic syndrome is caused by the effects of radiation on the bone marrow, spleen, and lymph nodes—the primary sites of blood cell production (hematopoiesis).
 Loss of appetite (anorexia), lethargy, nausea, and vomiting may begin 1 to 6 hours after exposure to 1 to 6 Gy of radiation.
 These symptoms resolve within 24 to 48 hours after exposure, and people feel well for a week or more.
 During this symptom-free period, the blood-producing cells in the bone marrow, spleen, and lymph nodes begin to waste away and are not replaced, leading to a severe shortage of white blood cells, followed by a shortage of platelets and then red blood cells.
 The shortage of white blood cells can lead to severe infections.
 The shortage of platelets may cause uncontrolled bleeding.
-The shortage of red blood cells (anemia) causes fatigue, weakness, paleness, and difficulty breathing with physical exertion.
-After 4 to 5 weeks, if people survive, blood cells begin to be produced once more, but people feel weak and tired for months.
+The shortage of red blood cells (anemia) causes fatigue, weakness, paleness, and difficulty breathing during physical exertion.
+If people survive, after 4 to 5 weeks, blood cells begin to be produced once more, but people feel weak and tired for months, and they have an increased risk of cancer.

 The cerebrovascular syndrome occurs when the total dose of radiation exceeds 20 to 30 Gy.
 People rapidly develop confusion, nausea, vomiting, bloody diarrhea, tremors, and shock.
 The latent phase is brief or absent.
 Within hours, blood pressure falls, accompanied by seizures and coma.
 The cerebrovascular syndrome is always fatal within a few hours to 1 or 2 days.

 Radiation therapy for cancer is one of the most common causes of local radiation injuries.
-Other causes produce similar symptoms.
-Symptoms depend on the amount of radiation and the area of the body treated.
+Symptoms depend on the amount of radiation, the rate at which it is received, and the area of the body treated.

 Nausea, vomiting, and loss of appetite may occur during or shortly after irradiation of the brain or abdomen.
 Large amounts of radiation to a limited area of the body often damage the skin over that area.
 Skin changes include hair loss, redness, peeling, sores, and, possibly eventual thinning of the skin and dilated blood vessels just beneath the skin's surface (spider veins).
 Radiation to the mouth and jaw can cause permanent dry mouth, resulting in an increased number of dental caries and damage to the jawbone.
 Radiation to the lungs can cause lung inflammation (radiation pneumonitis).
 Very high doses can result in severe scarring (fibrosis) of lung tissue, which can cause disabling shortness of breath and later death.
 The heart and its protective sac (pericardium) can become inflamed after extensive radiation to the chest, causing symptoms such as chest pain and shortness of breath.
 High accumulated doses of radiation to the spinal cord can cause catastrophic damage, leading to paralysis, incontinence, and loss of sensation.
 Extensive radiation to the abdomen (for lymph node, testicular, or ovarian cancer) can lead to chronic ulcers, scarring, and narrowing or perforation of the intestine, causing symptoms such as abdominal pain, vomiting, vomiting blood, and dark, tarry stools.